AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

     - Tighten constraints (e.g., stricter testing, additional security rules).
     - Document project-specific deviations from profile defaults.
   - They **must not**:
-    - Weaken security (Domain 12) or non-overridable domains.
+    - Weaken security (Domain 12 is extend-only) or non-overridable domains.
     - Contradict ADAS precedence; if they do, you must flag and treat Core/Profile as authoritative.

 - **Reading ADAS context in Heavy Mode**